msaadawi/dream-job/README.md

-This project is a web application created using JSF and Hibernate frameworks and the JAVA language.
+This project is a Job Search and Posting web application created using JSF(Java Server Faces) and Hibernate frameworks and the JAVA language.

-It's a full Job Offers plateform for both regular users and recuiters.